Kasapreko: Antibiotics

-In 2020 the company decided to go in to mass production of alcoholic hand sanitizers to fight against the novel coronavirus as result of shortage in the market.
+In 2020, the company decided to go into mass production of alcoholic hand sanitizers to fight against the novel coronavirus as result of shortage in the market.

 Awards

 Kasapreko won the Outstanding Alcoholic Beverage Company of the Year at the 2019 West Africa Business Excellence Awards (WABEA).
 In 2020 the company was one of twelve businesses that picked up honorary awards at the ninth Association of Ghana Industries (AGI) Ghana Industry and Quality Awards.